-"I am emailing to ask if there is a possibility of extending the deadline for the All Together programme due to the current situation in schools?" - All Together School "The first questionnaire, has shown us we need to do our own using similar questions but more often.
-The second was in the middle of the lockdown and has shown us how anxious these students are on returning." - All Together School "There is a lot that needs to be done and this may be tricky remotely!"
+"I am emailing to ask if there is a possibility of extending the deadline for the All Together programme due to the current situation in schools?"

+- All Together School

+"The first questionnaire, has shown us we need to do our own using similar questions but more often.
+The second was in the middle of the lockdown and has shown us how anxious these students are on returning."

+- All Together School

+and this may be tricky remotely!"